 3. Burns

-Whether you have a new burn or marks from an old burn, it is never too late to give your burn treatment with emu oil.
+Whether you have a new burn or marks from an old burn, it is never too late to treat your burn with emu oil.

 4. Lowers Cholesterol

-According to a study by the Nutrition and Metabolism Research Group in Canada, omega-3 fatty acid supplementation decreased plasma triglyceride levels after a 3-month period without affecting HDL or LDL cholesterol levels.
-Emu oil can also contribute to weight loss which has a good impact on cholesterol levels.
+According to a study by the Nutrition and Metabolism Research Group in Canada, omega-3 fatty acid supplementation decreased plasma triglyceride levels after three months without affecting HDL or LDL cholesterol levels.
+Emu oil can also contribute to weight loss, which positively impacts cholesterol levels.

 5. Cuts and Wounds

-Other treatments for cuts and wounds only make an icy or hot effect of giving an illusion that the cream or medication is effective.
+Other treatments for cuts and wounds only make an icy or hot effect, giving an illusion that the cream or medication is effective.
 However, the pain returns as the effects wear off.

 Emu oil contains oleic acid, a skin cell regenerator, and an anti-wrinkle agent.
-It also contains vitamin A, linoleic acid, antiseptic and moisturizing properties that keep the skin moisturized.
+It also contains vitamin A, linoleic acid, antiseptic, and moisturizing properties that moisturize the skin.
 It penetrates deep into the layers of the skin to provide relief while speeding up the skin’s healing process.

 Researchers in China studied the effects of topical application of this oil on the wound.
-It was found that the anti-inflammatory properties are associated with the lowered levels of pro-inflammatory cytokines in skin tissues.
+The anti-inflammatory properties were found to be associated with the lowered levels of pro-inflammatory cytokines in skin tissues.

 6. Skin Care

-If you want to get a product that contains emu oil, make sure to buy it from a reputable company to ensure its effectiveness.
-Apply the oil directly to the affected area three times a day to get the best results.
+If you want to get a product that contains emu oil, buy it from a reputable company to ensure its effectiveness.
+Apply the oil directly to the affected area thrice daily to get the best results.

 7. Intestinal Diseases

-Studies have shown that emu oil is a natural anti-inflammatory that can help alleviate inflammation from inflammatory bowel disease / Crohn’s naturally.
+Studies have shown that emu oil is a natural anti-inflammatory that can help naturally alleviate inflammation from inflammatory bowel disease or Crohn’s.

 Intestinal mucositis is another disorder that results from chemotherapy.
-Emu oil has the ability to lessen the severity of intestinal injury from both mucositis and inflammatory bowel disease.
+Emu oil can lessen intestinal injury severity from mucositis and inflammatory bowel disease.
 It can also promote the growth of the damaged tissues.

-Though more research is required, taking emu oil supplements can reduce the symptoms of inflammatory bowel disease as it is taken directly to the digestive tract and fight the causes of inflammation.
+Though more research is required, taking emu oil supplements can reduce the symptoms of inflammatory bowel disease as it is taken directly to the digestive tract and fights the causes of inflammation.

 8. Combats Infections and Enhances Immune System

 Since this oil alleviates inflammation and irritation, it is also used to treat cough and flu.
-Emu oil contains essential fatty acids and vitamin A, which help in boosting the immune system.
+Emu oil contains essential fatty acids and vitamin A, which help boost the immune system.

 9. Hair Care and Nails

-The anti-inflammation compounds and healthy fats help in nourishing the scalp while adding more shine to the hair.
+The anti-inflammation compounds and healthy fats help nourish the scalp while adding more shine to the hair.
 It also stimulates dormant hair follicles to improve hair growth.

-This oil is also beneficial for nails as it can moisturize the cuticles while alleviating inflammation caused by some types of conditions such as a toenail fungus.
+This oil is also beneficial for nails as it can moisturize the cuticles while alleviating inflammation caused by conditions such as toenail fungus.

 10. Alleviates Pain from Breast Feeding

 Nursing mothers can also benefit from emu oil.
-Applying the oil topically can relieve cracked and dry nipples, which most mothers experience during breastfeeding.
+Applying the oil topically can relieve cracked and dry nipples most mothers experience during breastfeeding.
 Dryness and cracked nipples can be painful.

 Conclusion

 The compounds of emu oil are very similar to the human skin, which makes it hypoallergenic and popular.
 It does not irritate or clog the pores.
-The combination of essential fatty acids, omega-9, 6, and 3s, has the ability to alleviate inflammation, relieve joint and muscle pain, treat skin problems, and moisturize the skin.
+The combination of essential fatty acids, omega-9, 6, and 3s, can alleviate inflammation, relieve joint and muscle pain, treat skin problems, and moisturize the skin.

-This oil also contains vitamins and antioxidants, such as vitamins A and E. Another great thing about it is that it breaks through the skin’s barriers and goes deep into the layers that help relieve flaky, dry, and itchy skin as well as other skin conditions like eczema and psoriasis.
+This oil also contains vitamins and antioxidants, such as vitamins A and E. Another great thing about it is that it breaks through the skin’s barriers and goes deep into the layers that help relieve flaky, dry, and itchy skin and other skin conditions like eczema and psoriasis.

 If you want to purchase emu oil, make sure to look for 100% pure-grade oil, especially if it is intended for internal purposes.